deezer/fastgae/README.md

 This repository provides a Tensorflow implementation of the **FastGAE** framework, introduced in the article [FastGAE: Fast, Scalable and Effective Graph Autoencoders with Stochastic Subgraph Decoding](https://arxiv.org/pdf/2002.01910.pdf).
 This framework aims at speeding up **Graph Autoencoders (AE)** and **Graph Variational Autoencoders (VAE)**, and at scaling these models to large graphs with millions of nodes and edges.

 We evaluate FastGAE on the **link prediction** and **node clustering** tasks introduced in the paper.
 We provide the Cora, Citeseer, Pubmed and Google datasets in the `data` folder.
-The three additional graphs used in the paper (SBM, Patent and Youtube) will later be provided via external links.
+The three additional graphs used in the paper (SBM, Patent and Youtube) will later be provided via external links due to size constraints.
 We refer to section 4 of the paper for more information about datasets.

 Our code builds upon Thomas Kipf's [original implementation](https://github.com/tkipf/gae) of standard Graph AE and VAE, and upon [previous research works](https://github.com/deezer/linear_graph_autoencoders) from our team.